ti-cortex-m4/demo-java-reactive-streams-old/readme.md

-* The consumer can start the exchange at any time
+* The consumer can start the exchange at any time.
-* The consumer can stop the exchange at any time
+* The consumer can stop the exchange at any time.
-* The consumer can determine when the producer has finished emitting events
+* The consumer can determine when the producer has finished emitting events.
-* The latency is lower than in synchronous _pull_ models because the producer sends events to the consumer as soon as they become available
+* The latency is lower than in synchronous _pull_ models because the producer sends events to the consumer as soon as they become available.
-* The consumer can handle the stream of events of the three types (data, error, completion) uniformly
+* The consumer can uniformly handle the stream of events of the three types (data, error, completion).
-* Handling event streams with chained methods can be easier than handling them with nested event handlers
+* Handling event streams with chained methods can be easier than with nested event handlers.

 Cons:

-* A slower consumer may be overwhelmed by the stream of events from a faster producer
+* A slower consumer may be overwhelmed by the stream of events from a faster producer.
-* Implementing a concurrent producer can be non-trivial
+* Implementing a concurrent producer may be non-trivial.

 ### Reactive Streams

-Reactive Streams is an initiative to provide a standard for asynchronous stream processing with non-blocking backpressure.

-Reactive Streams are a further development of Reactive Extensions, which were created to solve the problem of unbounded buffers that were used to reconcile the processing rates of a faster producer and a slower consumer.
-In simplified terms, Reactive Streams can be thought of as a combination of Reactive Extensions and batching.
+Reactive Streams is a further development of Reactive Extensions, which were created to solve the problem of unbounded buffers that were used to reconcile the processing rates of a faster producer and a slower consumer.
+In a simplified way, Reactive Streams can be thought of as a combination of Reactive Extensions and batching.

 In Reactive Extensions, a Publisher can send events to a Subscriber as soon as they become available, and in any quantity.
 In Reactive Streams, a Publisher must send events to a Subscriber only after requesting them, and no more than the requested quantity.